uncle-yong/sk1632-i2s-dma/README.md

 External audio DAC: NXP UDA1334ATS.
 Samples are pushed into the DAC using DMA.
 With some modifications, the code can be ported to other 32-bit platforms like Chipkit.

+Please extract this to the Harmony apps folder, example: X:\microchip\harmony, where X is your Harmony installation drive.

+The pin assignments can be viewed in the "MPLAB Harmony Configurator".
+[Tools->Embedded->MPLAB Harmony Configurator]